-The physicians and staff of the Palo Alto Medical Foundation (PAMF) are committed to provide a superb patient experience for every patient, every time.
+The physicians and staff of the Palo Alto Medical Foundation (PAMF) are committed to providing a superb patient experience for every patient, every time.
 This shared ambition generates results that are recognized outside of our clinic walls.
-This list of awards, accreditations and achievements from 2011 and 2012 are points of pride that demonstrate our collective commitment to our patients and to excellence in health care.
+This list of awards, accreditations and achievements from 2011, 2012, 2013, 2014 and 2015 are points of pride that demonstrate our collective commitment to our patients and to excellence in health care.

 - In January 2012, PAMF and Marvell Technology Group, an international semi-conductor company, launched a unique on-site wellness program at Marvell's Santa Clara location to help make it easier for employees at the company to take care of their health at work.
 PAMF's Employer Services team provides regular monthly lunchtime lectures to Marvell's staff and has participated in the company's health fairs as a vendor for the past three years.

 - Expanding on the successful Palliative Care services program launched at the Santa Cruz Center, PAMF added Palliative Care services to its Palo Alto Center in June 2012.
 Services will be offered in the Mountain View area later in 2012, and the goal is to expand Palliative Care services to include San Mateo and Alameda counties in 2013.

 - In June 2012, Cigna and PAMF launched a collaborative accountable care initiative to expand patient access to health care, improve care coordination, and achieve the "triple aim" of improved health outcomes (quality), lower total medical costs and increased patient satisfaction.
 This patient-centered collaboration was Cigna's first accountable care initiative in California.